-Tuition is payable at the time of registration and may be paid through MyUMUC by credit card (American Express, Discover, MasterCard, or Visa) or e-check.
+Tuition is payable at the time of registration and is due on the class start date.
+It may be paid through MyUMUC by credit card (American Express, Discover, MasterCard, or Visa) or e-check.
 Payment made by money order should be mailed to the respective UMUC Business Office.
 Your student ID should be indicated on the payment.